 1. Parent Material: It is deposited by streams or derived from in-situ weathering.
-In this stage, soil inherits many properties like the mineral composition, the colour, the particle size and the chemical elements.
-For example- Black soil derived its colour from lava rock
+In this stage, soil inherits many properties like mineral composition, color, particle size, and chemical elements.
+For example- Black soil-derives its colour from lava rock

 2. Climate: It is one of the important factors in the formation of soil because it affects the rate of weathering of the parent rock.

-3. Role of precipitation: The variability in the precipitation modified the composition of the soil.
-For Example- Areas with little rainfall with high rate of evaporation led to the accumulation of salts in the soil.
+3. Role of Precipitation: The variability in the precipitation modifies the composition of the soil.
+For Example- Areas with little rainfall and a high rate of evaporation led to the accumulation of salts in the soil.
 The soils underlying tropical rain forests tend to be nutrient-poor because of intensive leaching due to heavy rains.

-4. Role of temperature: It is also play important role because fluctuations in temperature causes shrinking and swelling, frost action and general weathering in soils.
+4. Role of temperature: It also plays an important role because fluctuations in temperature causes shrinking and swelling, frost action, and general weathering in soil.

-5. Topography (Relief, Altitude and Slope): It is considered as passive factor to modifying the effects of climate because it affects soil processes, soil distribution and the type of vegetation.
+5. Topography (Relief, Altitude, and Slope): It is considered a passive factor in modifying the effects of climate because it affects soil processes, soil distribution, and the type of vegetation.

-It is noteworthy that the above factors are separated but interdependent because the soil profile of any region around the world is dependent on is dependent on climate, parent material, topography, time.
+It is noteworthy that the above factors are separated but interdependent because the soil profile of any region around the world is dependent on climate, parent material, topography, time.